mattvenn/efabless_project_tool/README.md

 ## GitHub token

-If you want to use the GitHub functionality, you'll also need a git_token and git_username added to tokens.py.
+If you want to use the GitHub functionality (currently only used for the get-pin option), you'll also need a git_token and git_username added to tokens.py.
 Get yours from https://github.com/settings/tokens/new

     git_token = "token"
     git_username = "username"